Skip to content

 /*

-Where the model is enabled (cloud, device, both.
+Where the item is stored (cloud, device, both.
 Default is both)

 Synchronization direction.
 Up to the cloud, down or both.
 Default is none.